lithiumcomputing/Financial-Statement-Analyzer/README.md

 # Financial-Statement-Analyzer
 Extracts financial statements from a public company, outputs financial ratios in a nice table.

-So far, the liquidity ratios, solvency, and efficiency ratios are completed.
-Will work on style next.
+So far, the liquidity ratios, solvency, efficiency, and profitability ratios are completed.

-Ongoing: Profitability Ratios

 Upcoming: Valuation Ratios